LakeinLove/Mage-The-Awakening/Lexicon/Dramatic Time.md

 ### Turn

 The smallest increment of time, a turn lasts for about three seconds.
-A character can perform a single instant action in a turn.
+A character can perform a single [[Instant Action]] in a turn.
 Turns normally only matter in combat or other dramatic and stressful situations.

 ### Scene